picimako/intellij-inspections/inspections/cucumber.md

 ## General information

-Package naming was updated with [Cucumber 4.5.0](https://github.com/cucumber/cucumber-jvm/blob/master/CHANGELOG.md#450-2019-06-30), but the inspection below have support for 2 or 3 different packaging structures where possible and was not forgot about to update.
+Package naming was updated with [Cucumber 4.5.0](https://github.com/cucumber/cucumber-jvm/blob/master/CHANGELOG.md#450-2019-06-30), but the inspections below have support for 2 or 3 different packaging where possible.

 ## When a hook declares an argument it must be of type Scenario